terezsmitkova/english-for-designers/05-presentation-stoytelling/presentation-2020-smitkova.md

 # Me and illustrations
-I would like to tell you something more about Me and Illustrations, First I am going to speak about one of my favorite illustrators Eliška Podzimková and next I am going to show you my illustrations and tell you something more about my artworks.
+I would like to tell you something more about Me and Illustrations, First I am going to speak about one of my favorite illustrators Eliška Podzimková and next I am going to show you my illustrations and then tell you something more about my artworks.
 ## Who is Eliška Podzimková?
 ![My favorite ilustrator](img/eliska-podzimkova.jpg)
 - illustrator - she creates a specific illustration and has a unique style.